Comedy: Asian history

-By 200 BC, in ancient Sanskrit drama, Bharata Muni's Natya Shastra defined humour (hāsyam) as one of the nine nava rasas, or principle rasas (emotional responses), which can be inspired in the audience by bhavas, the imitations of emotions that the actors perform.
-Each rasa was associated with a specific bhavas portrayed on stage.
-In the case of humour, it was associated with mirth (hasya).
+Indian classical drama sometimes contained elements of satire and parody, with well-known comedic plays including Mṛcchakatika by Shudraka and Ratnavali.
+By 200 BC, Bharata Muni's Natya Shastra defined humour (hāsyam) as one of the nine nava rasas, or principle rasas (emotional responses), which can be inspired in the audience by bhavas, the imitations of emotions that the actors perform.
+In this case, the rasa of humour was associated with the bhava of laughter/mirth (hasya).
+Similarly to America, Indian cinema would exert a large influence on the humour of South Asia.